KariukiAbel/zuri-scholarship-by-Ingressive-for-good-repo/README.md

 Here all related html files are kept here.
 So far I have:

+## i. design.html file

+Here I was designing a page based on a picture given

+## ii. table.html

+Introduction to html tables and related tags

+## iii. tribute.html

+An assignment to make a tribute as a webpage based on someone you lookup to.

+### 2. python files folder

+## i.
+Classes-and-Objects folder

+Contains main.py file that is a simple python file for introduction to Object Oriented Programming

+## ii. addition.py

+Simple addition in python

+## iii. cli_clac.py

+A simple CLI calculator in python that performs addition, multiplication, division and subtraction

+## iv. counting_words.py

+Python script to get the number of words in a given input

 > This block quote is here for your information.